avatar-kaleb/kalebmckelvey-site/blog/the-levels-of-integrity-where-do-you-fall.md

 ## Integrity in your life

 You are who you surround yourself with.
 Which side are you currently on?
 Which side are your friends on?
-From now on, make the decision to be with people who have ABSOLUTE integrity.
+From now on, decide to be with people who have ABSOLUTE integrity.

 In the past, I have faulted and have come to peace with that.
 Were they big faults?
 Not really, but I don't think it matters.
 Will I have faults in the future, probably but my aim's set higher than that.